krillavilla/TechTrends/README.md

 ## 🏆 My Achievements

-Here’s a summary of what I accomplished:
+Here's a summary of what I accomplished:

 ### ✅ Development Best Practices